decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 author: Ittai Abraham and Gilad Stern
 ---

 Many systems try to optimize executions that are *failure free*.
 If we absolutely knew that there will be no failures, parties could simply send each other messages with our inputs and reach consensus by outputting, say, the majority value.
 Thus completing the protocol after one round.
 What happens if there may be a crash failure?
 Say you have 100 servers and at most one can crash, can you devise a consensus protocol that stops in just one round *in executions where there are no failures*?

 > The answer is **No**, one round is not always enough.
 Sometimes you need 2 rounds even in *failure free* executions.

-As we will see, the *threat* of potentially having a failure forces us to run for longer, even if there is no failure!
+The *threat* of potentially having a failure forces us to run for longer, even if there is no failure!

 This result follows from the fundamental lower bound on **early stopping**: the number of rounds for consensus protocols in the synchronous model that can tolerate at most $t$ crash failures in executions where there at most $f \le t$ failures is at least $\min \{f+2,t+1\}$.